Coalescing Force of Group Pressure: Consensus in Nonlinear Opinion Dynamics: Numerical Simulations

 \subsection{The convergence time vs. the network size}

 According to Corollary~\ref{cor.HK}, the upper bound for consensus time is independent of $n$, regardless of how small $p_0 = p > 0$ is.
-In contrast, in the standard HK model, convergence time depends on $n$, with a worst-case time of $O(n^4)$ in dimensions greater than 1, and consensus is not always guaranteed.
-However, this upper estimate may be conservative.

-Our first experiment demonstrates that the number of agents $n$ does not significantly impact the \emph{actual} convergence time, whereas the confidence radius $\varepsilon$ does.
-Consequently, even for small $p$, the behavior of the HK model differs notably from that of the ODGP based on it.
+Our second experiment demonstrates that the number of agents $n$ does not significantly impact the \emph{actual} convergence time, whereas the confidence radius $\varepsilon$ does.

 We started 4 simulations: two for $n=100$ randomly chosen initial opinions (same in the two experiments) with $\varepsilon=0.1$ and $\varepsilon=0.5$, and $n=1000$ randomly chosen opinions (also same in the two experiments), with the same radii.
 In all experiments, $p=0.05$, and we use the mean value~\eqref{eq.mean-value} for the public opinion.
 The opinions are shown in Fig.~\ref{fig.n} (where the vertical axis is for time).